zpoint/Redis-Internals/Server/cluster/cluster.md

 `key1` is currently in slot 9189 and slot 9189 in located in `127.0.0.1:7001`

-If we want to reshard the slot 9189 from `127.0.0.1:7001` to `127.0.0.1:7000`, We need to execute all the following commands(actually redis sentinal will take care of the commands, we execute them manually for illustration)
+If we want to reshard the slot 9189 from `127.0.0.1:7001` to `127.0.0.1:7000`, We need to execute all the following commands(actually redis sentinal will take care of the commands, we execute them manually for illustration purpose)

     127.0.0.1:7000> CLUSTER SETSLOT 9189 IMPORTING fd1099f4aff0be7fb014e1473c404631a764ffa4